 Entrepreneur first & CEO second

 It is much more likely you will find yourself in this situation if you have created the business yourself (or perhaps have created many businesses).
-If you are an entrepreneur first and a CEO second.
+If you are an entrepreneur or founder first and a CEO second.

 Recognising the issue